-The CAASPP scores also showed that 32% of our 11th graders were meeting or exceeding standards.
-This was a 22-point decrease from the previous year.
-Most of our students come to us deficient in credits and skills and they score at the 7th grade level in reading.
-The student groups who were well below the All group were English learners at 14% and foster youth at 0%.
-Our students with disabilities were at 20% and our low-income students were at 26%.
+The CAASPP scores also showed that 30% of our 11th graders were meeting or exceeding standards.
+This was a small drop from 32% last year and is below the expected outcome of 46%.
+Most of our students come to us deficient in credits and skills, and they score at the 7th-grade level in ELA.
+The student groups who were below the All-group were our low-income at 28%, Hispanic at 26%, and students with disabilities at 9%.
+Above the All-student group were African American students at 33%, Asian at 100%, and White at 33%.
+English learners and foster youth student groups did not have enough students for a calculation.
 This is because we serve students who are traditionally 3-4 grade levels behind in their schooling.